-- 3.3.1 The Neighbourhood Plan is required to make provision for at least 32 additional dwellings and other economic development over the Plan period up to 2030, in line with the adopted Cheshire West and Chester Local Plan (Part One) Strategic Policies 2015.
-The net housing figure of at least 32 units has been agreed with Cheshire West and Chester Council and takes into consideration the requirement in Policy STRAT 8 Rural Area for 300 new dwellings, less existing commitments including recently completed housing developments, development which has started on site, and extant planning permissions, from the beginning of the Plan period.
-The settlement boundary has been drawn fairly tightly around the existing built up area.
-However, it will accommodate at least 32 additional dwellings and will, we believe, encourage developers and landowners to come forward with creative schemes that bring more significant community benefit as well as additional dwellings. - 3.3.2 The settlement boundary has been drawn in response to local concerns about the scale and quantity of development proposals which have come forward over the last few years (without corresponding infrastructure improvements, other than those required under current planning regulations / S106 agreements) and the potential impacts further significant development could have on the conservation area, setting, and built form of the village and the loss of green fields and countryside.
-These concerns are clearly set out in the results of the various public consultations undertaken during the preparation of the Neighbourhood Plan. - 3.3.3 Consequently, it is considered imperative that the focus is shifted towards bringing forward the infrastructure improvements, over and above planning requirements, warranted by the at least 300 additional dwellings.
-The drawing of the settlement boundary requires a shift away from schemes that focus solely on maximising market housing towards complementary infrastructure improvements that such growth demands. - 3.3.4 Even at this early stage, there have been responses and follow-ups to the Draft Plan indicating that landowners and developers will be responsive to this approach.
-These include for example support for schemes to move GP Surgeries and the hospital beyond the settlement boundary. - 3.3.5 With this focus on improving infrastructure and ensuring no loss or reduction of public amenity (most notably car parking within the settlement boundary, for example): - Policy TH2 Scale of New Housing Development has been amended to increase flexibility and the exceptions criteria have been extended to include possible enabling development to support improved or new provision of major community facilities and services, or affordable housing where viability may be an issue. - In addition, Policy TIFC3 Relocation of Existing Facilities provides significant flexibility to support the relocation of existing facilities to the edge of the built up area / settlement boundary provided that the former site is released for new development including uses such as employment and housing.
+- 3.3.1 The Neighbourhood Plan is required to make provision for at least 34 additional dwellings and other economic development over the Plan period up to 2030, in line with the adopted Cheshire West and Chester Local Plan (Part One) Strategic Policies 2015.
+The net housing figure of at least 34 units has been agreed with Cheshire West and Chester Council and takes into consideration the requirement in Policy STRAT 8 Rural Area for the provision of at least 300 new dwellings. - 3.3.2 There are local concerns about the scale and quantity of development proposals which have come forward over the last few years (without corresponding infrastructure improvements, other than those required under current planning regulations / S106 agreements) and the potential impacts further significant development could have on the conservation area, setting, and built form of the village and the loss of green fields and countryside.
+These concerns are clearly set out in the results of the various public consultations undertaken during the preparation of the Neighbourhood Plan. - 3.3.3 The Neighbourhood Plan's strategy is supportive of appropriate development that delivers significant infrastructure improvements, for example, development that could bring major health benefits, such as the replacement of GP surgeries and/or the hospital beyond the settlement boundary. - 3.3.4 With this focus on improving infrastructure and ensuring no loss or reduction of public amenity (most notably car parking within the settlement boundary, for example): - Policy TH1 protects the number of car parking spaces and safe access to facilities while supporting some new housing development. - In addition, Policy TIFC3 Relocation of Existing Facilities provides significant flexibility to support the relocation of existing facilities provided that the former site is released for new development including uses such as employment and housing.